 Manitoba Provincial Nominee Program offers employment and business opportunities, friendly communities and affordable family living.

-The government of Manitoba’s recent survey shows that 85 per cent of persons nominated under Manitoba Provincial Nominee Program were working three months after arrival and 76 per cent were homeowners within five years.
+Settle in Manitoba because it is a very rewarding experience for Foreign Workers and immigrants.
+The government of recently conducted a survey that shows that 85 per cent of persons nominated under Manitoba Provincial Nominee Program were successfully integrated into Manitoba society.
+For example, the persons were working three months after arrival and 76 per cent were homeowners within five years.
 Moreover, 95 per cent of families settle permanently in the community, making Manitoba their new home.

 Manitoba Provincial Nominee Program (MPNP) now offer newly structured immigration Streams for Skilled Workers and Entrepreneurs.